Updated April 2026

 4

-The insurer will typically send an assessor to inspect the damage.
-For meth claims, a specialist testing company will assess contamination levels.
-Keep the property secure but don't start repairs until instructed.
+The insurer will typically arrange for an assessor to inspect the damage.
+Keep the property secure but do not start repairs until you have received instructions from your insurer.

 5